-- Maybe we can make the average of all the matrix values.I think that will be more fair enough.
-1 - It is more difficult to get Higher grades.
+- · Maybe we can make the average of all the matrix values.
+I think that will be more fair enough.1

+- It is more difficult to get Higher grades.

-• I do not like the grading system at all!
-7 I colly approviate that I have that I ned to know to pass the course or to get higher grades.
+- I do not like the grading system at all!

+I really appreciate that I know what I need to know to pass the course or to get higher grades.
 If you don't want or can study for the highest grade you can focus on the "pass"-requiriement and learn those really good.
 This way I can actually understand the basics and if I end up needing FEM later in my life i can easily jump in to a text book and learn the advanced things.
 Otherwise you learn a little bit about everything and forget it all after 2 weeks. so: 2 thumbs up for pointing up the most important stuff! should be used in all classes! disclaimer: we havn't actually had the exam yet...
 9